ferhatvurucu/aws-daily-tasks/README.md

 # daily-tasks-with-python-boto3
 **AWS Key Rotation**

 There is a security requirement to rotate access keys in each 90 days.
-Key rotation script checks each access keys and rotate them if they are created more than 90 days ago.
+Key rotation script checks and rotate the keys which are created more than 90 days ago.

 **EC2 Start / Stop instances**